tsackton/taelgarverse/docs/people/mawarans/jaeson.md

 </div>

-A somewhat shady character who lives in the Sunken Cliffs, neighbor to [Ryu](<../pcs/mawar-confederacy/ryu.md>) and [Trok](<../pcs/mawar-confederacy/trok.md>).
+A somewhat shady character who lives in the Sunken Cliffs, just west of the main port of [Hamri](<../../gazetteer/west-coast/mawar-confederacy/hamri.md>), neighbor to [Ryu](<../pcs/mawar-confederacy/ryu.md>) and [Trok](<../pcs/mawar-confederacy/trok.md>).
 Keeps to himself but will occasionally do favors for Ryu in exchange for fish.